Azure/PSRule.Rules.Azure/docs/rules/en-US/Azure.VirtualNetwork.SingleDNS.md

 ## DESCRIPTION

-VNETs should have at least two DNS servers assigned.
+Virtual networks (VNETs) should have at least two (2) DNS servers assigned.

 ## RECOMMENDATION

-VNETs should have at least two DNS servers assigned.
+Virtual networks should have at least two (2) DNS servers set when not using Azure-provided DNS.

+Using a single DNS server may indicate a single point of failure where the DNS IP address is not load balanced.